8 fun employee engagement tips (on-premise staff)

 Or scramble together to get yummy muffins delivered.
 Actions are louder than words.

-- Related: Blue Collar Employees – Data shows what they (really) want from their manager
+- Related: Blue Collar Employees – Data shows what they (truly) want from their manager

 Visualize as often as you can.

-Take into account informal leaders that you might need to be win over.
+Take into account informal leaders that you might need to be win over within the company.

 Many leaders adapt the way they communicate to make sure they reach each group.